jonathont/reactivities/README.md

 # Reactivities

-A small web application for creating and managing shared activities, created as a means to learn React.
+A small web application for creating and managing shared activities, created as a means to learn React following Clean Architecture and CQRS.

 ## Run Locally